Home » Finger Foods » Air Fryer Blooming Onion

 • salt & pepper optional

-• blooming onion dipping sauce
+• blooming onion dipping sauce for serving

 • oil for spritzing